Solar panel insurance: is it worth it?

 Sunsave Plus can provide all of this cover and more – without increasing your premium if something goes wrong.

-If you’re wondering how much a solar & battery system could save you on Sunsave Plus, just click the button below, answer a few questions, and we’ll provide you with an estimate.
+If you’re wondering how much a solar & battery system could save you on Sunsave Plus, answer a few questions below and we’ll provide you with an estimate.

 Solar panel insurance: FAQs